Podcast Episode 73:

 Real Property Reports and Sellers

-Most places have some sort of a property description document that is prepared by a professional land surveyor.
+Most jurisdictions have a form of property description document that is prepared by a professional land surveyor.
 In Alberta, it is a ‘Real Property Report’ (RPR), which is is what we used to call a ‘survey’ or a ‘building location certificate.’

 Land surveyors have extensive post-secondary education that trains them to prepare that document.
 The surveyor uses his/her training and sophisticated instrumentation to draw the boundaries of a particular property.
 Then, within those boundaries, s/he locates and draws in representations of all the improvements to the property.
 Very quickly you can see the house, the garage, the hot tub, decks, fences, planters, and all other improvements.
 Each of those improvements is measured for its own dimensions and its relationship to the boundaries of the property.
 How far is the house from the side boundary?
 How big are the side yards?
 How close is the garage to the alley?